hovancik/node-desktop-idle-v2/README.md

 This fork focuses on making node-desktop-idle work with contemporary softwares, until electron provides a more stable way to get idle time (at least on Linux platforms)

 Changes Made:
-- Updated to latest Node JS LTS (22.14.0)
+- Updated and prebuilt on latest NodeJs LTS (22.14.0 currently)
 - Switched package to ESModule
 - Converted to Typescript
 - Switched to NPM from Yarn